Robot-Will/OASA/README.md

 ### STATUS
-bellow are summarized the limitations of the library. it does by no means mean that there are no other limitations, however, for these it has no sense to write bugreports :)
+below are summarized the limitations of the library.
+It does not mean that there are no other limitations, however, for these it has no sense to write bugreports :)

 ##### OVERALL:
 - no documentation beyond the source code is available
 - stereochemistry support is limited to cis/trans stereochemistry on double bonds and only in some formats
-- not much effort was invested into optimalization of the code, it may be pretty slow sometimes
+- not much effort was invested into optimization of the code, it may be pretty slow sometimes
 - the API might be unstable